quithro/se_project_express/README.md

 I've implemented several new technologies and techniques such as Express.js, REST API, Server-Side Engineering with Node.js, and a new way to handle errors.

+Frontend code is located at https://github.com/quithro/se_project_react; backend code is located at https://github.com/quithro/se_project_express;

+The live website is hosted at: https://www.quithro.strangled.net/

+The deployed backend server is at: https://www.api.quithro.strangled.net/

 ## Running the Project
 `npm run start` — to launch the server